jpvantassel/hvsrpy/README.md

 contributions from Dana M. Brannon under the supervision of Professor Brady R.
 Cox at the University of Texas at Austin.
-The fully-automated frequency-domain rejection algorithm implemented in `hvsrpy` was developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at the Univesity of Texas at Austin and detailed in Cox et al. (in review).
+The fully-automated frequency-domain rejection algorithm implemented in `hvsrpy` was developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at the University of Texas at Austin and detailed in Cox et al. (in review).

 ## Comparison of _hvsrpy_ with _geopsy_